tmo-digital/web-ui-developer-puzzle/README.md

    > **Note:** For the e2e tests to work the app must be running (`npm start`).
    > If you want to keep the test runner open, use `npm run e2e:watch`

+   > **Also note:** when adjusting broken test cases, think about whether the actual test is broken or the actual implementation the test case is supposed to cover.

 6. Commit your changes to the feature branch and open a pull-request with `master` as the target.

 **Note:** You should now have two commits on `master`.
 For example, you should see something similar to the following in git.